 When an accused is charged with a hybrid offence, the Crown Prosecutor can elect to proceed by way of indictment, or they can elect to proceed summarily.
 When the Crown proceeds by way of summary conviction, the matter will be heard before the provincial court and the defence will not have an election.
 If the Crown proceeds by indictment, the accused will have an election, meaning they can choose the mode of trial.

 The defence makes an election when the Crown proceeds by indictment.
-In this instance the defence will be able to choose whether the matter will be heard before the Provincial Court of Alberta or whether it will be heard before the superior court (the Alberta Court of Queen’s Bench).
-Where the defence elects to have their trial heard before the superior court, they will also have the right to choose whether they would like the trial to be heard before a judge and a jury, or a judge alone.
+In this instance the defence will be able to choose whether the matter will be heard before the Ontario Court of Justice (Provincial Court) or whether it will be heard before the Ontario Superior Court of Justice.
+Where the defence elects to have their trial heard before the Ontario Superior Court, they will also have the right to choose whether they would like the trial to be heard before a judge and a jury, or a judge alone.

 Whether you should elect to be tried by judge alone or by judge and jury depends heavily on your unique circumstances.
 Selecting a mode of trial is an important step in the criminal trial process and should be made in consultation with your experienced criminal defence lawyer.

 For more information on the pros and cons of different modes of trial please see our elections FAQ.